billywade/listen-to-wikipedia/README.md

-# Listen to Wikipedia
+# Listen to Wikipedia (White Noise)

-Real-time visualization and sonification of Wikipedia activity.
+Real-time visualization and sonification of Wikipedia activity, in the form of storm sounds.

 ## About